zzg1994115/PHBS_TQFML/Project/README.md

 partial_result = query([59, 56, 54, 48, 31],
                        [40, 41, 52, 68])

+## Example
+If you put [9,78,65,43,23],[4,8,76,122,] which meams if your team mate choose Leesin, Ahri, Lucian and Tresh, and enemy choose Riven, Reksai, Ziggs, Ezreal and Lulu.
+Then your best choice must be garen, which is a counter of Riven.
+It make sense!

 ## Dataset description
 Kaggle https://www.kaggle.com/paololol/league-of-legends-ranked-matches
-Data about 300000 League of Legends ranked games, spanning across several years All data belongs ultimately to Riot Games and their data policies applies.
+Data about 100000 League of Legends ranked games, spanning across several years All data belongs ultimately to Riot Games and their data policies applies.